 Both Nicolle and I tested all of these so we are weighing in with more than one opinion here and the results were unanimous!

-As a side note, there was one additional formula we wanted to test and it’s Kora Organics Gradual Self-Tanning Lotion, which also looked amazing as far as ingredients go, but it’s been sold out for months (and still is!).
+As a side note, there was one additional formula we wanted to test and it’s Kora Organics Gradual Self-Tanning Lotion, which also looked amazing as far as ingredients go.

 RELATED: Best hair sunscreens for all hair types.

 Best sunless tanning water: Eco Tan Hempitan Body Tan Water | $39.95